 Your plan will reflect your own needs.
 Many students study between 10-20 hours for each exam.

 Staying on top of academic demands is a skill that can be developed with coaching and practice.
 Learning Strategies resources and services can help you build skills in maintaining motivation, managing time, taking good notes over the term, and more.

-What does it mean to STUDY?
-Summarize to see relationships and connections between ideas, and drill, drill, drill.
+What does it mean to study?
+Summarize using an organized structure (e.g., mind map, table, concept summary, Cornell notes) to see relationships and connections between ideas, and drill, drill, drill.

-What does it mean to SELF-TEST?
-Answer practice questions from your text, assignments, Exam Bank or ones you have created based on the course Learning Objectives or tips from your prof about what is most important.
+What does it mean to self-test?
+Answer practice questions from your text, assignments, or Exam Bank, or ones you have created based on the course learning objectives or tips from your prof about what is most important.